Getting your blog hacked is the worst thing that can happen. Imagine one day you wake up only to find out you can’t log in to your site.

 Thus, if anyone thinks of hacking your site, he needs to figure out this code within one minute or else it’s difficult for him to access your site.

 - Install the Google Authenticator app on your smartphone.
 It is available for both Android & iPhone.

-- Next, install the Google Authenticator WordPress plugin from your dashboard
+- Next, install the Google Authenticator WordPress plugin from your plugins section.

 - Once the plugin is installed, go to Users > Your Profile